-The Equitable Procurement Plan (EPP) is a collection of measures and procedural changes designed to address the barriers that keep M/WBEs from participating in BPDA contracting opportunities.
-Whereas past practices that have favored incumbents and enforced historical barriers, the EPP initiatives represent the BPDA’s strategic efforts to utilize modern, competitive procurement practices that ensure the full participation of all business enterprises, particularly MWBEs.
+The Equitable Procurement Plan (EPP) is a collection of measures and procedural changes designed to address the barriers that keep minority- and women-owned business enterprises from participating in BPDA contracting opportunities.
+Whereas past practices that have favored incumbents and enforced historical barriers, the EPP initiatives represent the BPDA’s strategic efforts to utilize modern, competitive procurement practices that ensure the full participation of all business enterprises, particularly M/WBEs.

-The Boston Planning & Development Agency (BPDA) retained BBC Research & Consulting (BBC) to conduct a disparity study to assess whether there were any existing barriers that made it harder for minority-and woman-owned businesses to compete for BPDA contracts and procurements.
-These initiatives are our response to those findings.
+The Boston Planning & Development Agency (BPDA) retained BBC Research & Consulting (BBC) to conduct a disparity study to assess whether there were any existing barriers that made it harder for M/WBEs to compete for BPDA contracts and procurements.
+These initiatives are the agency’s response to those findings.

 Equitable Procurement Plan Initiatives